ZhanLu00/Kpop-related-ATM-System/phase1/ATM/README.md

 ## Configuration

 There are several configuration files for this program called "AtmInfo.txt", "BankAccounts.txt" and "BankUsers.txt".
-They should be present in the same directory as the folder ATM.
+They should be present in the same directory as the folder src.ATM.

 #### Configuring AtmInfo.txt

-This file configures the ATM's information.
+This file configures the src.ATM's information.

-The first line will be the date the ATM was initialized written in the following format:
+The first line will be the date the src.ATM was initialized written in the following format:

 ```
 <year> <month> <date>